AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Where did Captain Hook get his hook?
+From a second hand store.